for-giobbe/PAINT/markdowns/part_3.md

 ```

-and then a raw-counts matrix without them is generated:
+and then a gene-level raw-counts matrix without them is generated:

 ```